Digital Development

 Web Development

 James has been working on the web since 1997.
 Over that time, he has built up considerable technical expertise, but also an understanding of what works, and what is important.
-He has developed a series of sites using Kirby CMS and the 11ty static site generator but has a full understanding of all aspects of web development, and is happy to use whatever tools are appropriate to the job at hand.
+Recently, he has developed a series of sites using Kirby CMS and the 11ty static site generator but has a full understanding of all aspects of web development, and is happy to use whatever tools are appropriate to the job at hand.

 Our approach is as follow: